w3c/wcag/README.md

-WCAG (Web Content Accessibility Guidelines) - Branch for production of August 2015 review versions
+WCAG (Web Content Accessibility Guidelines) - Branch for production of February 2016 review versions
 ===

-Please use this branch as the target for pull requests until September 10, 2015.
+Please use this branch as the target for pull requests until February 10, 2016.